raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 As specified for the EDNS(0) Padding Option {{!RFC7830}}
 if a request is received with a Encryption Padding TLV, then the response MUST also include an Encryption Padding TLV.

-\[Need discussion here of whether the Ack bit is set in requests, responses, or both --SC]

 The length of padding is intentionally not specified in this document and is a function of current best practices with respect to the type and length